jonseale44/Clarafi/replit.md

 5. **Enhanced Error Messages** - Provides specific feedback about unsupported formats
 6. **Base64 Validation** - Ensures image data is properly encoded

-### Fixed NoteTypeSelector toString() Error in Mobile App
-Resolved "undefined is not an object (evaluating 'item.toString')" error in NoteTypeSelector component:

-1. **Root Cause** - `getCurrentValue()` method was checking if `selectedTemplate` prop existed but not if it had a value
-2. **Fixed Logic** - Added proper null check `selectedTemplate && selectedTemplate.id` before accessing properties
-3. **Fallback Value** - Added default fallback to "soap" to prevent undefined from being passed to Select component
-4. **Impact** - Fixes mobile app crash when clicking on encounters in patient chart view

-### Fixed Stripe Runtime Error in Mobile App
-Resolved Stripe initialization error that was causing "Please call Stripe() with your publishable key" overlay:

-1. **Root Cause** - Payment page was initializing Stripe with empty string when `VITE_STRIPE_PUBLISHABLE_KEY` was undefined
-2. **Fixed Logic** - Added conditional initialization: only create stripePromise if publishable key exists
-3. **UI Fallback** - Added user-friendly message when Stripe is not configured instead of crashing
-4. **Impact** - Prevents runtime error overlay from blocking the app when Stripe keys are not set

-### Fixed Encounters Tab toString() Error in Mobile App
-Resolved "undefined is not an object (evaluating 'item.toString')" error when clicking on encounters:

-1. **Root Cause** - encounters-tab.tsx was calling `.toString()` on `encounter.startTime` which might be null or undefined
-2. **Fixed Logic** - Replaced `encounter.startTime.toString()` with safer `String(encounter.startTime)` conversion
-3. **Impact** - Prevents mobile app crash when clicking on encounters with missing or invalid date values

 ### Photo Capture Flow
 - Photos are uploaded via `/api/photo-capture/sessions/:sessionId/upload`
 - Stored in `/uploads/photo-capture/` directory